 Discussion: In both the TB and non-TB measurement exchange the ISTA has the option to skip one or more measurement exchanges.
 This option is however not explicitly called out in the normative text.
+Discuss the use of can and the possibility of replacing it with may.

 Here is the description for TB measurement exchange (11.22.6.4.3.2 Polling Phase of TB Ranging P132L3-6):